opendaylight/transportpce/docs/user-guide.rst

    -  This feature is considered experimental.
 It provides a REST client in order to send TPCE notifications to ONAP Dmaap Message router.

+-  **feature odl-transportpce-nbinotifications**

+   -  This feature is considered experimental.
+It provides transportPCE with connectors in order to read/write notifications stored in topics of a Kafka server.

 How To Start
 ------------